jadavsushil/GtwUi/README.md

 Requirements
 ------------
-CakePHP 2.1
+CakePHP 2.1+

 Features
 --------
-* Loads Controller and Action specific javascript modules using [Require.js] [1]
+* Loads Controller and action-specific javascript modules using [Require.js] [1]
+* Add javascript dependencies through the Html Helper
-* Active element in navbar through Html helper
+* Activate element in navbar through Html helper
-* The other features are yet to come
+* ( More features are yet to come )

 Installation
 -------------